mokyen/okyensourcesoftware/invariance.md

 Before we discuss invariance, let's take a look at what else the [Cpp Core Guidelines](https://isocpp.github.io/CppCoreGuidelines) say about the difference between a class and struct.

 * [C.8](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#c8-use-class-rather-than-struct-if-any-member-is-non-public): Use `class` rather than `struct` if any member is non-public
+Reason: Readability.
+To make it clear that something is being hidden/abstracted.
+This is a useful *convention*.

-While `class` and `struct` are relatively equivalent in C++, the Guidelines set the convention that structs are intended to only contain public members.
+While `class` and `struct` are relatively equivalent in C++, the Guidelines set the *convention* that structs are intended to only contain public members.
 Because all public data members can be directly modified, I believe it can be inferred that structs also shouldn't have public member functions.
-In the [Decision Making Isolation (DMI) blog](dmi.md), we'll go more into the preference for free functions.
+In the forthcoming [Decision Making Isolation (DMI) blog](dmi.md), we'll go more into the preference for free functions.
 For now, we'll assume that structs only have public data members and no functions.

 * [C.2](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#c2-use-class-if-the-class-has-an-invariant-use-struct-if-the-data-members-can-vary-independently): Use `class` if the class has an invariant; use `struct` if the data members can vary independently.
+Reason:
+Readability.
+Ease of comprehension.
+The use of class alerts the programmer to the need for an invariant.
+This is a useful *convention*.

 The Guidelines also state the guidance that a class should be used when the data has an invariant.
 This guidance seems relatively clear-cut for deciding which type of object to use.
 However, the concept of *invariance* isn't trivial!